veselfil/gnucash-budgets/docs/CONNECTOR-API.md

 Inputs for each adapter are data got from the bank (either via Bank API or mail parsing/etc.)

-To not send the same message twice adapters needs to implement some way how to remember which messages were sent.
-Our recommendation is to have simple database table in which you will write last `DateTime` of the expense sent to the queue.

-This way if the expense data are parsed and the date and time is AFTER your saved datetime you know it is a new expense, and you add it to the queue (and of course update the database value)
+To get only new data adapters need to implement continuation-token.
+They will get it in GET request and use it to respond only with new data.
+Continuation-token could be as simple as `DateTime` value in Base64 format

-For Bank API you can save the value and send REST request to your Bank API to only get expenses newer than <datetime saved>
+For Bank API you can save the value and send REST request to your Bank API to only get expenses newer than <datetime value>

-For Mail parser you can parse mails from the TOP and when you find mail older than <datetime saved> you stop parsing.
-Or you could just delete older mails and have only new ones in your inbox (empty inbox means every expense was added to the queue)
+For Mail parser you can parse mails from the TOP and when you find mail older than <datetime value> you stop parsing.

 ### Outputs

-Outputs of each adapter are messages sent into the `Queue`.
+Outputs of each adapter are data send as a Response to GET request

-Queue has to be `Durable` and messages needs to be `Persistent`.
-Push/Pull model provider needs to be set to save data on disk.
-We will be using Docker to run the whole app which means when user quits Docker we **need to keep all messages**

-The main application will use `Manual Acknowledgement` for the messages in queue and tag message as delivered only after user categorizes the expense.
-If he does not the message stays in queue and user will see it again when he goes to the expenses-to-be-categorized page
+Either adapter sends all data back (no continuation-token in a request) or sends only new data back (continuation-token was present in a request)

+In every response there needs to be a continuation-token generated by adapter so the main app can save it and use it later

 ![Flow schema](connector-api_flow.png)